ove/ove-docs/docs/INSTALLATION.md

 * OVE API docs       `http://OVE_CORE_HOST:PORT/api-docs`

 By default, OVE core, all apps, and all services run on `localhost`, which should be used in place of `OVE_CORE_HOST` and `OVE_APP_HOST` names above.
-Note that if you are using Docker on Windows, the docker container might be given a different IP address to the machine on which it is running; in this case, the hostname `localhost` will not work, and you should instead use the IP address printed by the command `docker-machine ip`.
+Note that the docker container might be given a different IP address to the machine on which it is running; in this case, the hostname `localhost` will not work, and you should instead use the IP address printed by the command `docker-machine ip`.

 The default `PORT` numbers are: